Museum of Contemporary Art Chicago: Notable works

-During the 2008 fiscal year the MCA celebrated its 40th anniversary, which inspired gifts of works by artists such as Dan Flavin, Alfredo Jaar, and Thomas Ruff.
+During the 2008 fiscal year, the MCA celebrated its 40th anniversary, which inspired gifts of works by artists such as Dan Flavin, Alfredo Jaar, and Thomas Ruff.
 Additionally, the museum expanded its collection by acquiring the work of some of the artists it presented during its anniversary celebration such as Carlos Amorales, Tony Oursler, and Adam Pendleton.
 In 2022, collector and entrepreneur Dimitris Daskalopoulos gifted to the MCA Chicago 100 works from the D.Daskalopoulos Collection.
 The Museum acquired joint ownership of the pieces with the Solomon R. Guggenheim Museum.

+Operations

+Governance

+The board of trustees is composed of 6 officers, 16 life trustees, and more than 46 trustees.
+The current board chair is Cari B. Sacks.